EnigmaCurry/blog.rymcg.tech/content/blog/linux/restic_backup.md

    by this script vs. backups made by running the restic command manually.
  * If you change the path of the script, you will change the backup tag going forward.
+ * Make sure you update your BASH alias to the new path.
  * The full path of the script is written to the systemd service file, so if you change the name or the path, you need to re-enable the service: